 They're distracted, wanting to be over there with other horses.
 So, they might be always wanting to change direction and go to that place.

-We observe the horse from ,like we said, first the mind, what is their mind doing?
-But of course, we need to be calm in our minds, don't we?
+We observe the horse from first the mind, what is their mind doing?
+But of course, we need to be calm in our minds, to be able to observe.

 #2.
 Their preferred way to move.

-You can see which is their preferred side, now where do they have blockages in their body?
+You can see which is their preferred side first, and then see where do they have blockages in their body?
 Where are they uncomfortable when they move?

 If you put more pressure on, because you're insisting that they keep a certain direction, then you're not observing and evaluating the horse’s movement.

 This is the path from Liberty to connect to Classical Dressage.
 This is the journey where the mind and the movement come together.